mbtissot/recursive-determinant-calculator/README.md

 ## Example of Laplace Expansion

-To better illustrate how tHE program works, we are going to compute the determinant of a general $3\times 3$ matrix below:
+To better illustrate how the program works, we are going to compute the determinant of a general $3\times 3$ matrix below: